What is Economic Expansion?

-There are several primary indicators to determine if an expansion would be happening within the future.
-They are analyzing corporate profits, capital expenditures spent on sustaining and scaling operations, and interest rates.
-Other factors that would be considered are average weekly hours worked by manufacturers, unemployment claims, building permits, and more.
-This is also applicable to contractions.
+There are several key indicators to help predict if an expansion is to happen in the near future.
+They are increasing corporate profits, levels of capital expenditures on sustaining and scaling operations, and interest rates.
+Other factors to consider are average weekly hours worked by manufacturers, unemployment claims, building permits, and more.
+These indicators are also helpful in predicting contractions.

 Interest Rates and Their Effect on Economic Expansion

 When the economy needs to be stimulated, the Federal Reserve will lower interest rates, which will decrease borrowing costs.
-By doing so, businesses and consumers are more inclined to spend their discretionary income, as issuing debt becomes very cheap.
-In such a situation, saving is not favorable; thereby, cash flow begins to circulate around the economy through spending activity.
+By doing so, businesses and consumers are more inclined to spend their discretionary income, as borrowing money becomes very cheap.
+In such situations, saving excess cash is not favorable; therefore individuals and companies increase their investment and spending activity..

-Eventually, the cheap cash flow will increase the cost of spending, which would ultimately force central banks to increase interest rates, encouraging consumers to save instead.
-It would impact a company’s top line, which would be an indication of the economy contracting.
+Eventually, the cheap cash flow will increase the cost of spending or inflation, which would ultimately force central banks to increase interest rates, encouraging consumers to save instead.
+This negatively impacts a company’s top line, which turns the economic cycle downwards.